 XTX Markets Limited (“XTX”) believes in greater transparency in the foreign exchange market for its end users.
 As part of its efforts to promote this, the below disclosures provide transparency on XTX’s business practices and the pricing streams that XTX provides.
 Your entry into foreign exchange transactions with XTX will be on the basis that you have read and understood the below disclosures.
 These disclosures may be updated from time to time by notice to you and/or on XTX’s website (https://www.xtxmarkets.com/disclosures/) and your continued trading with XTX following such notice shall be deemed to constitute acceptance and acknowledgement that you have read and understood the terms.
 If you have any questions or would like any further information, please contact your XTX representative.

 XTX’s view is that the manner in which it trades, and the level of transparency (as outlined below) that it provides, reflects best market practice and should be a standard to which all market participants should adhere to.
+XTX has signed a Statement of Commitment adhering to the FX Global Code and we are committed to conducting our foreign exchange market activities in a manner consistent with the principles of the Code.
 If you have any questions or would like any further information, please contact your XTX representative.

 About XTX’s eFX Business

 XTX is a leading quantitative-driven electronic market maker that provides liquidity to counterparties, exchanges and e-trading venues globally.
 XTX provides liquidity to many different counterparties and trading venues.
 In relation to its market making activities, XTX will also enter into transactions in order to source liquidity, as part of its own trading activity and in order to manage its risk.
 Such transactions may impact the prices that XTX offers you.
 Although trades are given up to XTX’s prime broker, XTX trades in a principal capacity when dealing with you and does not act as agent or in any other advisory capacity.